CapricanDRJ/witchers_shakespeare/index.md

 I thank thee for restoring me to grace.

-As one who helped to build the Watchers’ base,
+As one who helped to build the Witchers’ base,

 I lend my wisdom to preserve our cause,